-Ava Xiao-Lin Rigelhaupt is a Communications Fellow in RespectAbility’s National Leadership Program for Spring 2021.
+Ava Xiao-Lin Rigelhaupt is an Entertainment Media Communications Fellow in RespectAbility’s National Leadership Program for Spring 2021.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Rigelhaupt is a writer, actress, and advocate for disability and autism representation in the entertainment industry.
 She is also an alumna of RespectAbility’s 2020 Summer Entertainment Lab for Professionals with Disabilities.
 Rigelhaupt graduated in the class of 2020 from Sarah Lawrence College (NY) with a Bachelor’s degree.
 In 2017, she took a leap, taking a gap year from college and becoming a founding member of a new neurodiverse theatre company, Spectrum Theatre Ensemble, in Rhode Island.
 That year, Rigelhaupt wrote and collaborated on the company’s first show, Identity Spectrum, a show about living with a disability.
 During that time, she was a neurodiverse intern with Trinity Repertory Company helping create their first sensory friendly season.
 (Sensory Friendly performances are accessible to patrons with Autism or PTSD, who might have sensory sensitivities).
 She was invited to speak on her first panel at the Theatre Communication Group’s National conference about being a neurodiverse artist.